nKumar2015/OpenDSA/RST/en/Tutorials/2114_junit_tutorial.rst

 Use an assertion statement:

-``assertEquals(“Jane Doe”, janeDoe.getName());``
+``assertEquals("Jane Doe", janeDoe.getName());``

-Warning If you do NOT have any assertion statements inside a test method, it will always evaluate as “true” when run as a JUnit test.
+Warning If you do NOT have any assertion statements inside a test method, it will always evaluate as "true" when run as a JUnit test.
 To prevent this, you can add the line:

 ``fail("Not yet implemented");``